o/dotfiles/README.md

 ### Dotfiles

-Collection of my dotfiles, including configurations for vim, bash, screen, mutt and git comes with sensible defaults.
-My goal is keeping this configurations minimal and with less customized key bindings.
-This configurations both tested / running on Mac OS X and Ubuntu, if you have any issues with this configurations please open an issue to me.
+Collection of my dotfiles, including configurations for vim, tmux, bash, zsh, screen, mutt and git comes with opinionated defaults.
+These configuration files are tested under Mac OS X and Debian/Ubuntu.

 #### Requirements for each rc file

 * vim 2.7+
 * bash 4.0+
-* ctags
 * screen 4.0+
 * mutt 1.5+
 * lynx